fntlnz/fntlnz.wtf/content/post/xdp-ip.md

 slug        = "xdp-ip-iproute"
 +++

-# Load XDP programs using the ip (iproute2) command

 **Nota bene:** If you don’t even know what XDP is, continue reading I will explain it later.

 ### My journey